ethhix/GameScanner/README.md

 # GameScanner-Extension

 This is an extenstion that can be used on Twitch.tv to quickly retrieve game details a streamer is currently playing.
-Details are retrieved from the IGDB API and prices are retrieved from steams API.
+Details are retrieved through the steam api.